Marianne M. Hillemeier

 B.S.
 1975 Nursing, University of Iowa

-Child and adolescent health disparities; child and family health policy; public health
+Child and adolescent health disparities and population health.

-Disparities in child and adolescent health; effects of context on health and health-related behavior; disparities in children's health care access and utilization; provider-family interaction in health care encounters; chronic conditions among children and adolescents including asthma and obesity
+Disparities in child and adolescent health; disparities in children's health care access and utilization; women's health and healthcare disparities.

 Marianne Hillemeier vitae